Building A Solution

 The key to employee engagement is understanding it is not a one-way street.
 Employers share the responsibility of making sure their employees are engaged.
 When engagement is shared between the employer and employee, engagement increases.
 That is why we categorize it as EmployER Engagement.
 Create the organizational climate wherein employees choose to be engaged throughout their time with the organization.

 How We Help

-To reduce costs associated with disengagement and turnover, this organization conducted a baseline EmployER Engagement survey with their entire employee population.
-They needed to know the reasons employees were quitting and disengaged.
-They focused on the key drivers of Organization, Manager, Team and Job.
+To reduce costs associated with disengagement and turnover, Renal Advantage, Inc. (RAI) conducted a baseline EmployER Engagement survey with their entire employee population.
+They needed to know the reasons employees were disengaged and quitting.
+They focused on the key drivers of organization, manager, team and job.

 This process was followed over the next four years and the results were impressive.

 - The number of employees that rated their organization as ‘excellent’ increased by 22%

 - The number of employees rating their manager as ‘excellent’ improved by 10%

 - The number of employees with an intent to leave within the first year decreased from 22% to 16%

 In an industry where disengagement is high and employee turnover seems even higher, they reduced employee turnover by 75% and the costs of service delivery was the lowest in the industry.